davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

 on an unsupported dyno type.
 Autoscaling is currently available only for Performance-tier dynos and dynos running in Private Spaces.

-1. In the event you remove an existing `herokux_formation_autoscaling.foobar` resource after it's been successfully applied to an app, you will HAVE to `import` the resource first if the new `herokux_formation_autoscaling.foobar` resource is targeting the same app prior to its removal.
+1. In the event you remove an existing `herokux_formation_autoscaling.foobar` resource after it's been successfully applied to an app, you **MUST** `import` the resource first if the new `herokux_formation_autoscaling.foobar` resource is targeting the same app prior to its removal.
+Otherwise, the resource will error with a message indicating an resource `import` prerequisite.
    This is due to two reasons:

     * The resource does not delete the formation autoscaling during resource destruction as it'll render any subsequent autoscaling operations an impossibility for the same dyno.